martecodes/martecodes/README.md

 😄 I love meeting new people!
 Please reach out to me to collaborate or just chat about all things engineering.

-📫 Best way to reach me: message me on LinkedIn or twitter ! https://www.linkedin.com/in/jean-marte
+📫 Best way to reach me: message me on LinkedIn! https://www.linkedin.com/in/jean-marte

 🗺️ I reside Boston, MA USA.